 Judge: Matthew Null, is a novelist (Honey from the Lion) and short story writer.
 A graduate of the Iowa Writers’ Workshop, he is a winner of the O. Henry Award, the Mary McCarthy Prize, and the Joseph Brodksy Rome Prize from the American Academy of Arts and Letters.
 After a two-year residency at the American Academy in Rome, he is an Assistant Professor in the English Department at Susquehanna University in Selinsgrove, Pennsylvania.

-1st Place: Jonathan Cook, North Augusta, South Carolina; Marigold
+1st Place: Jonathan Cook, North Augusta, South Carolina; Leonora

 Judge: Ellen Hemphill, is a playwright, screenwriter, actor, and the director of the award-winning Archipelago Theatre/Ciné in Chapel Hill, NC.
 She is also a Professor in the Duke University Theater Studies Department.

 1st Place: Beth Ann Fennelly, Oxford, Mississippi; “Epistle to my Lord”